ezio-97/Cat-vs-Dog-Voice-recognition/README.md

 wavwrite(result, 'result.wav')

 * maybe we should add an amplitude averaging preprocessing, some of the wavs are pretty quiet // Normalization
 * Research on the best NN architecture for training.
+This paper   Enhancing Audio Classification Through MFCC Feature Extraction and Data Augmentation with CNN and RNN Models by Karim Mohammed Rezau, Md.
+Jewe, Md Shabiul Islam, Kazy Noor e Alam Siddiquee, Nick Barua, Muhammad Azizur Rahman, Mohammad Shan-A-Khuda, Rejwan Bin Sulaiman, Md Sadeque Imam Shaikh, Md Abrar Hamim1 F.M Tanmoy, Afraz Ul Haque, Musarrat Saberin Nipun, Navid Dorudian, Amer Kareem  is quite nice.
+They also only used mfccs and tried out different CNNs and RNNs depending on dataset size.
+This could be really helpful for us.

 # Additional python packages installed so far